 countries to implement effective monitoring networks in the Amazon region.
 Initially, focus on the objectives of the Quantity and Quality Monitoring Networks for water resources management, as they are essential for understanding hydrometry.
 Expand the focus over time according to WQN plans to include water quality monitoring.
-The methodology should allow adding new stations with additional the constant changes in rivers due to variations in water, sediments, geomorphology, and geological deposits, continuous evaluation of morphology, river interactions, and impacted areas is required.
+The methodology should allow adding new stations with additional

+Select new stations based on detailed studies and the basic structure of the AHN and WQN.
+Given the constant changes in rivers due to variations in water, sediments, geomorphology, and geological deposits, continuous evaluation of morphology, river interactions, and impacted areas is required.
 Additionally, stations must monitor the environmental impact of projects under development, such as waterways and hydroelectric plants, both before, during, and after their execution.
+Extreme events and location, sampling points, measurement capabilities, formats, materials, and logistics for transporting

-Extreme events and basin, local and regional geomorphological and hydrological information is needed.
+To establish adequate and safe monitoring stations within the complex river dynamics of the Amazon basin, local and regional geomorphological and hydrological information is needed.
 A workflow should include data download and processing, morphology characterization, and the definition of special zones.
 Consider access, observers, and logistics when selecting station locations.
-A reconnaissance location, sampling points, measurement capabilities, formats, materials, and logistics for transporting
+A reconnaissance